autechjobs/website/src/pages/blog/find-tech-job-foreigner.md

 When it comes to popular cities in terms of tech job opportunities, Sydney seems to be the winner.
 It is a city that has world recognition, hosts tech giants like Google, Facebook, and Twitter.
 Some of the top tech companies of Australia like Atlassian,  Canva are also located here.

 However, Melbourne is coming up as a new favorite among many tech startups as this city offers a more affordable cost of living.
 According to a report called [Tech cities in Motion](https://pdf.euro.savills.co.uk/global-research/tech-cities-in-motion.pdf), Melbourne was voted one of the best places for new tech startups in 2019.
-It hosts now growing tech companies like Slack, Eventbrite, and major companies like SEEK.
+It hosts growing tech companies like Slack, Eventbrite, and major companies like SEEK.

 Other cities like Brisbane, Perth, Hobart, Adelaide, and Canberra may also be suitable for you depending upon your preferences such as family-friendly places, countryside, affordable housing, etc, besides good job opportunities.
 You can check out some of the best places to live in Australia [here](https://www.internations.org/go/moving-to-australia/housing/best-places-to-live-in-australia).
 # Visa regulations:
-The Australian Government provides several options for nonnative people who want to live and work in Australia.
+The Australian Government provides several options for foreigners who want to live and work in Australia.
 For reliable information, you can visit https://immi.homeaffairs.gov.au/  which is the official site for the Australian Government’s dept of home affairs.
 The Australian home affairs website provides a list of visas that you can choose from based on your eligibility and govt requirements.
 You can see the list [here](https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing).

 # English Language Requirements: